-HPV symptoms can take between months and years to manifest themselves, being influenced by the your immune system and viral load, that is, the amount of virus circulating in the body.
-The most characteristic symptom of HPV is the appearance of several small warts in the male or female intimate region.
+HPV symptoms can take months or years to show up.
+Flare-ups are triggered by the immune system and viral load (or the quantity of virus circulating in the body).
+The most characteristic symptom of HPV is the appearance of several small warts in the male or female intimate area.

-HPV in men is similar to HPV in women, but it is very common for men to have no symptoms, although the virus is present in the skin of the genital organ and can be passed on to others through intercourse.
-See how to identify HPV in men.
+HPV in men is similar to HPV in women, but it’s very common for men to have no symptoms.
+The virus is present in the skin of the genital organ and can be passed on to others through intercourse without any visual indications of having it.

 How to treat HPV

-The HPV virus is highly contagious and its transmission occurs through intercourse without the use of a condom with an individual infected by the virus.
+The HPV virus is highly contagious, and its transmission occurs through unprotected sex with an individual infected by the virus.
 It only takes 1 contact to become contaminated.

-The incubation time of the virus varies from 1 month to 2 years and during this period although there are no symptoms, you can contaminate others because you may have warts invisible to the naked eye.
+The incubation time of the virus varies from 1 month to 2 year.
+Although you may have no symptoms during this period, you can contaminate others.
 Women can also transmit HPV to the baby during normal delivery.

-Those who have had intercourse or already have HPV can also take the vaccine because it protects them against other types of HPV strains.
-After the vaccine is taken, it is still necessary to use condoms in all sexual contact to avoid contamination with other HPV viruses.
+Those who are sexually active or have already had HPV can also take the vaccine because it protects them against other types of HPV strains.
+After the vaccine is taken, it is still necessary to practice safe sex to avoid contamination with other HPV viruses.

-Although very effective this vaccine can have side effects.
-See what they are: HPV vaccine.
+Although very effective, this vaccine can have side effects.

 Types of HPV virus

-There are more than 100 types of HPV virus, with only 4 of them being cancer-related.
+There are more than 100 types of HPV, with only 4 of them being cancer-related.
 Types 16 and 18 cause about 70% of cases of cervical cancer, while types 6 and 11 cause about 90% of genital warts.